 Jun 20, 2018

-When I took Introduction to German Literature a few months before, Dr. Weber tried hard to prove that Death in Venice had nothing to do with gay people.
-But now the gloves were off: Homosexualität 'absolutely, emphatically, did not exist in 20th century Germany.
+During the fall of my junior year at Augustana College, I took Introduction to German Literature, where Dr. Weber tried hard to prove that Death in Venice had nothing to do with gay people.
+That summer, I had him for German Culture and Civilization, and the gloves were off Homosexualität 'absolutely, emphatically, did not exist in 20th century Germany.

 Photographer Wilhelm van Gloeden (1856-1931) moved to Taormina,, Sicily, where he specialized in placing local men and boys in classical settings with pillars and laurel leaves, usually nude, channeling the homoerotic glory of ancient Rome.
 According to Dr. Weber, he was trying to evoke the military might of ancient Rome as a model for Germany's future.
 No Homosexualität